Did you know

 Ruddy ducks who breed in the Canadian Midwest and the northern U.S. are migratory.
 Some in the southwest U.S. and Mexico stay there year-round.

 Migrate in small groups to the southern United States, Mexico, and northern South America.

 - Most duck species have one or two characteristics that make them different.
 But with ruddy ducks, almost everything is unusual.
 Although abundant in summer, few people get a glimpse of them.
 Ruddy ducks are shy, spending much of their time surrounded by the cattails that grow in shallow water at the edge of wetlands.

-- A ruddy duck hen has the remarkable ability to lay a clutch of eggs, at the rate of one per day, that can exceed her own body mass.
+- Hens have the remarkable ability to lay a clutch of eggs, at the rate of one per day, that can exceed her own body mass.

-- When confronted with danger, ruddy ducks prefer to dive rather than fly.
+- When confronted with danger, they prefer to dive rather than fly.